vmassuchetto/wp-post-content-actions/readme.txt

 * `[add custom_field field name, field value]`
 * `[comments on | off]`
 * `[pingbacks on | off]`

 Please visit the [plugin page](http://vinicius.soylocoporti.org.br/post-content-actions-wordpress-plugin/) for detailed usage information.

+== Installation ==

+*   Download it and put in the `wp-content/plugins` folder.
+*   Enable it in the plugins admin menu.
+*   Shortcodes are ready to be used in your post content.

+Please visit the [plugin page](http://vinicius.soylocoporti.org.br/post-content-actions-wordpress-plugin/) for detailed usage information.